progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 4: Design a rate limiter.md

 # Step 3 - Design deep dive

-两个问题没有解决
+> Two problems for current design

-- How are rate limiting rules created?
-Where are the rules stored?
+1. How to create and store rate limiting rules
-- How to handle requests that are rate limited?
+2. How to handle requests that are rate limited

-## Rate limiting rules
+## 3.1 Rate limiting rules

-lyft 的设计, 把配置文件存在 disk 上
+> Saves rate limiting rules on disk

-allow a maximum of 5 marketing messages per day.
+Allow a maximum of 5 marketing messages per day.

 ```yaml
 domain: messaging